augmentable-dev/tickgit/README.md

 brew install tickgit
 ```

 ### Usage

 The most up to date usage will be the output of `tickgit --help`.
-The most common usage, however, is `tickgit status` which will print a status report of tickets for a given git repository.
-By default, it uses the current working directory.

 ### API